CaiLiLab/MuRaL/README.md

    In the above folder, the 'model' file contains the learned model parameters.
 The 'model.config.pkl' file contains configured hyperparameters of the model.
 The 'model.fdiri_cal.pkl' file (if exists) contains the calibration model learned with validation data, which can be used for calibrating predicted mutation rates.
 These files can be used in downstream analyses such as model prediction and transfer learning.

    * Example 1 \
-   The following command will train a model by running two trials, using data in 'train.sorted.bed' for training.
+   The following command will train a model by running two trials, using data in 'data/training.sorted.bed' for training.
 The training results will be saved under the folder './ray_results/example1/'.
 Default values will be used for other unspecified arguments.
-Note that, by default, 10% of the sites sampled from 'train.sorted.bed' is used as validation data (i.e. '--valid_ratio 0.1').
+Note that, by default, 10% of the sites sampled from 'training.sorted.bed' is used as validation data (i.e. '--valid_ratio 0.1').
+You can run this example under the 'examples/' folder in the package.
 ```
-mural_train --ref_genome seq.fa --train_data train.sorted.bed \
+mural_train --ref_genome data/seq.fa --train_data data/training.sorted.bed \
-        --n_trials 2 --experiment_name example1 > test1.out 2> test1.err
+        --experiment_name example1 > test1.out 2> test1.err
 ```
    * Example 2 \
-   The following command will use data in 'train.sorted.bed' as training data and a separate 'validation.sorted.bed' as validation data.
+   The following command will use data in 'data/training.sorted.bed' as training data and a separate 'data/validation.sorted.bed' as validation data.
 The option '--local_radius 10' means that length of the local sequence used for training is 10\*2+1 = 21 bp. '--distal_radius 100' means that length of the expanded sequence used for training is 100\*2+1 = 201 bp.
+You can run this example under the 'examples/' folder in the package.
 ```
-mural_train --ref_genome seq.fa --train_data train.sorted.bed \
+mural_train --ref_genome data/seq.fa --train_data data/training.sorted.bed \
-        --validation_data validation.sorted.bed --n_trials 2 --local_radius 10 \
+        --validation_data data/validation.sorted.bed --n_trials 2 --local_radius 10 \
         --distal_radius 100 --experiment_name example2 > test2.out 2> test2.err
 ```